Almost device-independent certification of GME states with minimal measurements: Acknowledgments

 \section{Acknowledgments}

 This project was funded within the QuantERA II Programme (VERIqTAS project) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733 and from the Polish National Science Center (project No 2021/03/Y/ST2/00175).
 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.
-This project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101080086 NeQST.
+SS also acknowledges the National Science Centre, Poland, grant Opus 25, 2023/49/B/ST2/02468.
+RA also acknowledges received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101080086 NeQST.

 [1]{} [1]{#1}

 \onecolumngrid